Welcome to Pets & People - the support network for grieving pet owners...

-- feelings of anxiety, fear, sadness, anger, guilt;
+- feelings - of anxiety, fear, sadness, anger, guilt

-- thoughts, such as disbelief, confusion, preoccupation;
+- thoughts - such as confusion, preoccupation and disbelief

-- physical reactions like sleep disturbances, empty sensation in stomach, breathlessness or tightness in the chest;
+- physical reactions - like sleep disturbances, empty sensation in stomach, breathlessness or tightness in the chest

-- behaviour such as crying, sighing, hyperactivity, inability to concentrate, social withdrawal.
+- behaviour - such as crying, sighing, hyperactivity, inability to concentrate, social withdrawal

 Unfortunately, the grief associated with the loss of a pet is often the most misunderstood.
 Family and friends often mean well, but can sometimes dismiss your pain and distress...

 Counselling can help...

 Not all counsellors specialise in grief and even less deal with the grief associated with Pet Loss.
 But help is at hand.